 That means explicit protection for digital privacy, encryption, freedom from mass surveillance, algorithmic due process, protection against compelled digital identification outside governance, and strong barriers against administrative blacklisting or social-credit-style systems.

 Citizens would participate in governance through a single-purpose civic identity system used only for constitutional functions such as voting and petitions.
-It could not legally be used for banking, employment, commerce, travel, social media, or general surveillance.
+It could not legally be used for banking, employment, commerce, travel, healthcare, education, social media, or general surveillance.
 In other words, civic identity would not become a universal tracking credential.

 Voting itself would be private, verifiable, and difficult to coerce.
 The system would separate identity verification from ballot casting, use privacy-preserving cryptographic methods, and prevent citizens from proving how they voted, which helps undercut vote buying and coercion.